Smithay/smithay.github.io/content/pages/about.markdown

 Wayland utilities:

-- [wayland-window](https://github.com/Smithay/wayland-window) is a small utility crate for writing wayland client apps.
-It can handle for you the work of drawing the decorations of your windows.
-These are not beautiful and fancy decorations, but they allow basic interaction for the user.
+- [smithay-client-toolkit](https://github.com/Smithay/client-toolkit) is an utility crate
-- [wayland-kbd](https://github.com/Smithay/wayland-kbd) is an other small utility for wayland clients.
-This one handles for you the handling of keyboard events and their interpretation with the keymap into unicode text.
+  to simplify the writing of wayland clients.
+In mostly include general functionalities to factor-out the redundants parts of writing a client, allowing to focus on the particularities of each specific app.

 Smithay dependencies: